SamNil/iron-data-workshop/sql-intro/Databases-and-SQL.md

 ### Our First Query

-Let's write a query to find out which species are represented in the survey data.
+Let's write a query to find out which stations are represented in the survey data.

     sqlite> SELECT station_id, name FROM stations;